Admission Review and Application Process FAQs

-The Office of Graduate Admissions requires the equivalent of a US bachelor’s degree in order to be eligible to apply for all programs, including non-degree study.
-The Office of Graduate Admissions does not evaluate transcripts of non-U.S. degree programs and coursework.
-ALL foreign transcripts must receive a COURSE-BY-COURSE evaluation and US degree equivalency information from a member of the National Association of Credential Evaluation Services (NACES) or by Educated Choices.
-Please contact a NACES member or Educated Choices to receive an Application for Evaluation of Foreign Credentials.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to apply to all programs, including non-degree study, and does not evaluate transcripts of non-U.S. degree programs and coursework.
+ALL foreign transcripts must receive a course by course evaluation and U.S. degree equivalency information from a member of the National Association of Credential Evaluation Services (NACES).
+Please contact a NACES member to receive an application for evaluation of foreign credentials.
 You must include instructions on the application to send a copy of the evaluation to the Office of Graduate Admissions at Montclair State University.
-You must provide the NACES member or Educated Choices with copies of transcripts from all previous educational institutions and certified English translations.
-Please visit AICE, NACES or Educated Choices for more information.
-TOEFL, IELTS or Duolingo English Test scores are also an application requirement of all students whose degree was obtained in a country where English is not the official language.
-Please visit our International Applicants page for more information.
+You must also provide the NACES member with copies of your transcripts from all previous educational institutions, along with certified English translations.
+This requirement cannot be waived.

 - If my foreign transcripts are already translated into English, do I still need to have them evaluated?